Xscape (building): Xscape Yorkshire

 Xscape Yorkshire was a major development for what was before, an average sized town in West Yorkshire and is situated next to Junction 32, a popular outlet mall formerly known as Freeport.

 The development contains a number of shops, restaurants, a church, and entertainment facilities including a bowling alley, multi screen cinema, laser tag, crazy golf and amusements.
-The cinema is one of the few Cineworld cinemas in the UK that has D-Box motion seating.
 The Cineworld closed on 19 January 2025, with a Vue International cinema replacing it.
 It utilises complex ventilation technology.
 The site is served by Glasshoughton railway station on the Pontefract line (Leeds–Hull), opened by West Yorkshire Metro on 21 February 2005.

 Xscape Braehead Renfrew

-Xscape formerly had a centre in Renfrew.
-It was sold to Intu.
+There was formerly an Xscape in Renfrew.
+In 2020, the venue was sold by its owners (Intu) when that company failed.
+The ski slope was closed in 2022.